-Grand Banks announced construction of its new Grand Banks 52
+Grand Banks announced construction is underway on its new Grand Banks 52

 Grand Banks Yachts Limited is proud to introduce the latest model in its reborn lineup, the Grand Banks 52.
 The boat comes on the heels of the successful introduction of the Grand Banks 60 and the GB60 Skylounge.
 The GB52 will continue to grow the company’s business of creating efficient hulls that are strong and light, and finished with comfortable, welcoming interiors designed for cruisers.
 The new GB52 will make her debut in late summer of 2019.